conedevelopment/i18n/README.md

 You can install the package with composer, running the ``composer require thepinecode/i18n`` command.

-### Laravel 5.5
+### Laravel 5.5 and up

-If you are using version 5.5, there is nothing else to do.
+If you are using version 5.5 and up, there is nothing else to do.
 Since the package supports autodiscovery, Laravel will register the service provider automatically behind the scenes.

 #### Disable the autodiscovery for the package